Insurance disputes after car accidents

 The fact is that more people under 34 years of age die in automobile collisions than by any other means.
 The insurance industry pours a tremendous amount of money and time into fighting the claims arising out automobile collisions.
 They extensively train every one of their adjusters how to try to get you to settle for the least amount possible.

-It is important to call us right away after a car accident.
+We urge you to call our personal injury law firm right away after a car accident.
 Our team of legal experts can often retrieve pivotal evidence that won't be available later.
 Recently, we were able to get footage from a local pawn shops’ security cameras that showed a crash that happened out front.
-We were able to get the defendant to swear to his version of the crash (which was a lie) and we were able to prove it.
+During litigation, we were able to get the defendant to swear to his version of the crash (which was a lie) and we were able to prove it.
 The case settled shortly afterward for many times what the offer was without.
 We would never have been able to do that if the client hadn’t called us within days after the crash because the pawn shop only kept security video for 15 days.

 What to do if you are in a car accident

-Immediately after the collision, before you speak to anyone, call the police to assist the insurance claim process.
+Immediately after the collision, before you speak to anyone, call the police to assist the car insurance claim process.
 Call paramedics if there could possibly be an injury.
 It is important that the police report be as accurate as possible (even if it is not admitted into evidence).
 Often, what seem like very friendly people who cause a crash will blame you the following day when they speak to the insurance carriers and there are no witnesses or photographs of the scene to rebut them.
 If a ticket was issued following the car accident, it can impact the resulting personal injury case.

 An insurance adjuster will probably try to get a recorded statement of you before you get an attorney.
-It is always best to speak to an attorney prior to talking to an insurance adjuster.
+It is always best to speak to a personal injury attorney prior to talking to an insurance adjuster.